Photo by Tom Parkes

 The Strategic Shift

 Implementation code becomes a generated commodity.
 With modern AI, you generate working code from specifications.
-Python today, Rust tomorrow, whatever makes sense next month.
-The specification remains stable while implementations change.
+Java today, Elixir tomorrow, whatever makes sense next year.
+The specification should remain stable while implementations can change.

 Knowledge structures become AI-accessible assets.
-Your data isn't just stored—it's structured so AI can reason about it.
-Every decision, interaction, and outcome becomes organizational memory that AI can access and learn from.
+Your data needs be stored and structured so humans and tools can reason about it.
+Every decision, interaction, and outcome becomes organisational memory that AI can access and learn from.

 Systems are continuously regenerated from specifications.
 Technology changes happen through regeneration, not migration.
 When AI capabilities leap forward, you regenerate.
 When your cloud provider changes pricing, you regenerate.
 Your specifications stay stable; everything else adapts.